OkanLimitless/my-ocr-service/README.md

 The container automatically starts the serverless loop when executed as a module (see `runpod.yaml`).
 Set `RUNPOD_DISABLE_SERVERLESS=1` when running locally to bypass the loop (for unit tests or manual invocations).

+Model artifacts are warmed during the Docker build so first-run latency stays low.
+If you change PaddleOCR languages, rebuild the image so the new models are cached inside `/root/.paddleocr`.

 ### Local FastAPI testing

 To run the HTTP API locally: